 * These statements are not intended to be used as tax advice; CelloBello recommends that donors seek advice from their tax advisors regarding the deductibility of their charitable gifts.

-You can donate via PayPal, or mail a check to:
+You can donate via credit card through PayPal, or mail a check to:

 1200 Washington Street